Serenade of the Seas in Alaska

 Victoria, British Columbia

-Victoria is found on every Royal Caribbean Alaska cruise departing from Seattle, but this port is not even in Alaska... it's in British Columbia, Canada!
+Victoria is found on every Royal Caribbean Alaska cruise departing from Seattle, but this port is not even in Alaska...
+It's in British Columbia, Canada!

-Due to the Passenger Vessel Services Act (PVSA), all foreign-flagged ships must visit at least one foreign country on a roundtrip cruise from the United States.
+Due to the Passenger Vessel Services Act (PVSA), all foreign-flagged ships must visit at least one foreign country on a round-trip cruise from the United States.
 Because of this, Alaska cruises from Seattle include a port stop in Victoria, British Columbia, the most easily accessible foreign port en route to Alaska.

 Victoria is significantly larger than other ports on an Alaska cruise, with a population of over 90,000 people.
 The city’s endearing downtown transports visitors to a small English village, with streets of colorful Victorian buildings and a plethora of pubs.

-Two of the most popular attractions in Victoria are the Butchart Gardens, an internationally-renowned, 55 acre garden display, and Craigdarroch Castle, providing a look into the life of Victoria’s wealthy in the 1890s.
+Two of the most popular attractions in Victoria are the Butchart Gardens, an internationally-renowned, 55-acre garden display, and Craigdarroch Castle, providing a look into the life of Victoria’s wealthy in the 1890s.

 Outside of these sites, many visitors enjoy walking Victoria’s Fisherman’s Wharf, a picturesque harbor with restaurants, shops, and bars.